 To active spirits like ours, however, difficulties act as a spur rather than a curb; a ride we must have, so here goes.
-There is a pretty good one to the eastward to Viña del Mar: it will show us the whole extent of Valparaiso-how, like water, it twists and turns when confined in a narrow space, and spreads broadly and regularly out where the ground allows.
-In the broad Almendral it subsides into quadras, that best of plans for a town,--affording, as it does, both ready communication and complete isolation: in case of fire, or hostile attack, each quadra forms a separate fortress.
+There is a pretty good one to the eastward to Viña del Mar: it will show us the whole extent of Valparaiso-how, like water, it twists and turns when confined in a narrow space, and spreads breadly and regularly out where the ground In the broad Almendral it subsides into quadras, that best of plans for a town, -- affording, as it does, both ready communication and complete isolation: in case of fire, or hostile attack, each quadra forms a separate fortress.
 This comprehensive view presents itself on crossing the Estero, a small stream, where, on my first arrival, there was a horrible swamp, now in process of conversion into a fine broad walk.
-We next ascend the Barone, and passing by several miserable villages we cross (and curse!) the Siete Hermanos, seven bold buttresses of cliff that stand out into the sea.\ Dry,
+We next ascend the Barone, and passing by several miserable villages we cross (and curse!) the Siete Hermanos, seven bold buttresses of cliff that stand out into the sea.\ arid, burnt hills spread on the other side; here and there some desperate farmer has attempted to raise corn, and a crop, like a worn-out fur mat, repays him-I suppose-since he repeats the attempt year after year.
+At last, "septem ingentia victor," you look down on a fair vale; corn-land and pasturage stretch away; it is the Valley or Viña del Mar.
+A gallop along the plain conducts you to the Quinta of --, a fair specimen of what may be done all over this rich country, when quiet and peace shall have smiled on it a little longer.
+Turn we now into the Fonda, and refresh ourselves on the hospitable fare of the civil and obliging Mr. F--.

 \ On the second of these is the spot where the talented Don Diego Portales was barbarously shot.
-He had gone to Quillota to review the troops; the review was over, and he stood in their centre paying them compliments on their efficiency, and wishing them a large harvest of laurels in the approaching war in Peru, whither they were going, when suddenly he was seized and handarid, burnt hills spread on the other side; here and there some desperate farmer has attempted to raise corn, and a crop, like a worn-out fur mat, repays him-I suppose-since he repeats the attempt year after year.
-At last, "septem ingentia victor," you look down on a fair vale; corn-land and pasturage stretch away; it is the Valley or Viña del Mar.
-A gallop along the plain conducts you to the Quinta of -, a fair specimen of what may be done all over this rich country, when quiet and peace shall have smiled on it a little longer.
-Turn we now into the Fonda, and refresh ourselves on the hospitable fare of the civil and obliging Mr. F-.
+He had gone to Quillota to review the troops; the review was over, and he stood in their centre paying them compliments on their efficiency, and wishing them a large harvest of laurels in the approaching war in Peru, whither they were going, when suddenly he was seized and handcuffed.

-Another and infinitely prettier ride is to the Valle del Duque.
-A mule-track winds amidst hills cuffed.
 A revolution had been planned, and the force marched direct on Valparaiso.
 When near this spot, a party was sent in advance to summon the town; but the garrison and national guards met their summons with a volley, which put them to flight, and, closely pursued, they ran back to their comrades.
 These caught the panic and fled, but the officers first called poor Portales to alight from the carriage, where he sat a prisoner, and ordered him to sign an order for the garrison of Valparaiso to surrender.
 This he indignantly refused to do.
 When his friends came up, they heard the shots and found but his corpse, mangled and cut by thirty-nine mortal wounds.
 The mutineers paid dearly: seventeen officers were shot, many of the leading men also; and the rest were drafted into other regiments, and marks placed against them as men not to be trusted or indulged.